 I’m pretty particular about my rice pudding.
 Some recipes don’t use condensed milk, but that’s my preferred sweetener.
 And to me, rice pudding isn’t rice pudding without cinnamon, yet strangely enough, some recipes don’t call for it at all.
 Nor do I put egg in my rice pudding; it’s just not necessary.
 The other ingredients thicken it up nicely – no egg required!
+Making rice pudding on the stovetop is a quick and easy method.
 And since most rice pudding recipes use raisins, in the name of Christmas and all things Chrismasy, I replaced them with dried cranberries.
 Plus half of the people in my family don’t like raisins.
 I think that’s reason enough.

 Rice pudding is yet another one of those things that I didn’t grow up with.
 I don’t know why I never had it as a kid, but my family wasn’t big on dessert anyway.
 That is a bad, but oh so good, habit I have acquired along the way.
 And I can’t even recall how old I was when I did have it for the first time, but I loved it so much that I would actually buy it as a treat.